To some people, it’s just a dog or cat; to others, they are an important member of the family.

-We asked Gabrielle Read-Thomas, Solicitor, from our Altrincham office to join us on the blog to explain further.
+We asked Gabrielle Read-Thomas, Solicitor, from our Altrincham divorce solicitor and family law office to join us on the blog to explain further.

 I have had numerous clients come for an appointment to discuss their divorce, an important part of which is ongoing arrangements for their much-loved pet.
 I have a cat myself and can entirely empathise with this situation!

 Apparently one in four divorces now involves a dispute over a pet and as a result, The Law Society has previously suggested that entering into a ‘petnup’ might be beneficial.

 This is like a prenuptial or separation agreement, but specifically dealing with pets.